-If you have type 1 diabetes — and in some cases if you have type 2 diabetes — intensive insulin therapy may be the key to long-term health.
+If you have type 1 diabetes — and in some cases if you have type 2 diabetes — intensive insulin therapy may improve your long-term health.

 What is intensive insulin therapy?

-Intensive insulin therapy is an aggressive treatment approach designed to control your blood sugar levels.
-Intensive insulin therapy requires close monitoring of blood sugar levels and multiple doses of insulin.
+Intensive insulin therapy is a treatment approach designed to keep your blood sugar levels closer to the levels of someone who doesn't have diabetes.
+This treatment requires close monitoring of blood sugar levels and multiple doses of insulin.

-Fortunately, research is ongoing into new methods of blood sugar monitoring and insulin delivery that may make it easier and reduce the risk of intensive insulin therapy.
-One such method is a closed-loop insulin delivery system that combines continuous blood sugar monitoring with insulin pump delivery.
+Newer methods of blood sugar monitoring and insulin delivery may make it easier and safer to maintain more normal blood sugar levels.
+One such method is called a sensor-augmented insulin pump.
+This system combines continuous blood sugar monitoring, insulin pump delivery and a computer algorithm that controls some of the insulin delivery.

-What are the benefits of intensive insulin therapy?
+What are the benefits of aiming for a lower blood sugar?

 What's the commitment?